| Page < 1 2 3 4 5 6 7 8 9 10 11 > Negationism and

 sun-gods, - Vishnu, Surya and Mitra – taking place of the papal

 leaf, making the crown of the arch round instead of pointed.”
+"The dome that

 other supposed peculiarity of the Muhammadan architecture, was